dasch-swiss/dsp-tools/docs/dsp-tools-excel2xml.md

 ```

 <br>
-In the following, these steps are explained in-depth.
+These steps are now explained in-depth:

-## Read data source, create root element `<knora>`, append permissions
+## 1. Read in your data source
 In the first paragraph of the sample script, insert your ontology name, project shortcode, and the path to your data
 source.
 If necessary, activate one of the lines that are commented out.

+## 2. Create root element `<knora>`
 Then, the root element is created, which represents the `<knora>` tag of the XML document.

+## 3. Append the permissions
-As first children of
-`<knora>`, some standard permissions are added.
-At the end, please carefully check the permissions of the finished XML
+As first children of `<knora>`, some standard permissions are added.
+At the end, please carefully check the permissions
-file if they meet your requirements, and adapt them if necessary.
+of the finished XML file if they meet your requirements, and adapt them if necessary.

 The standard permission of a resource is `res-default`, and of a property `prop-default`.
 If you don't specify it
 otherwise, all resources and properties get these permissions.